-- 1 Households' total financial assets were \$61.9 trillion as of June 2013.
-See U.S. Federal Reserve Board 2013. - 2 Ownership includes mutual funds held in variable annuities. - The survey data include the number of mutual fund owners per household, which is applied to the number of U.S. households owning mutual funds.
-The average number of mutual fund owners per household is reported in Figure A2 in the appendix. - See Figure A3 in the appendix for the complete time series showing incidence of mutual fund ownership by age. - The life-cycle pattern of savings suggests that older individuals are able to save at higher rates because they no longer face the expenses of buying a home and/or putting children through college and/or paying for their own education.
+- Households' total financial assets were \$67.0 trillion as of June 2014.
+See U.S. Federal Reserve Board 2014. - Ownership includes mutual funds held in variable annuities.
+See Figure A1 in the appendix for the complete time series of mutual fund ownership. - The survey data include the number of mutual fund owners per household, which is applied to the number of U.S. households owning mutual funds.
+The average number of mutual fund owners per household is reported in Figure A2 in the appendix. - 4 See Ehlen and Ehlen 2007; Blumberg and Luke 2007; Kennedy 2007; Keeter et al. 2007; and Link et al. 2007. - In addition to the 41.0 percent of households that use only cell phones, 16.1 percent got most of their calls on cell phones.
+See Blumberg and Luke 2014. - See Ehlen and Ehlen 2007; Blumberg and Luke 2007; Kennedy 2007; Keeter et al. 2007; and Link et al. 2007. - 7 See Blumberg and Luke 2014. - See Pew Research Center for the People and the Press 2014 and Gallup 2014. - 9 See Fahimi 2014. - 10 See Izrael, Hoaglin, and Battaglia 2004. - 11 See U.S. Census Bureau 2014. - Responses were weighted to five telephone status categories: cell phone-only; both, cell phone-mostly; both, equally; both, landline-mostly; and landline-only.
+See Blumberg and Luke 2014. - See Figure A3 in the appendix for the complete time series showing incidence of mutual fund ownership by age. - The life-cycle pattern of savings suggests that older individuals are able to save at higher rates because they no longer face the expenses of buying a home and/or putting children through college and/or paying for their own education.
 An augmented version of the life-cycle theory predicts that the optimal savings pattern increases with age.
 For a summary discussion of life-cycle models, see Browning and Crossley 2001.
-In addition, see discussion in Brady and Bogdan 2013.
-See Figure A4 in the appendix for the complete time series showing the age composition of mutual fundowning households. - For additional information on the characteristics of mutual fund-owning households, see Burham, Bogdan, and Schrass 2013 and Bogdan and Schrass 2014, forthcoming. - See Figure A5 in the appendix for the complete time series showing the income composition of mutual fund-owning households.
-For additional information on the characteristics of mutual fund-owning households, see Burham, Bogdan, and Schrass 2013 and Bogdan and Schrass 2014, forthcoming. - See Figure A6 in the appendix for the complete time series showing incidence of mutual fund ownership by household income. - These results are from the 2013 ICI Annual Mutual Fund Shareholder Tracking Survey.
+In addition, see discussion in Brady and Bogdan 2014.
+See Figure A4 in the appendix for the complete time series showing the age composition of mutual fundowning households.

-- Mutual fund ownership inside tax-deferred accounts includes ownership of funds held inside employer-sponsored retirement plans, any type of IRA, educational savings accounts, and mutual funds held in variable annuities.
-For additional information on mutual funds in DC plans and IRAs, see Investment Company Institute 2013. - 11 See Figure A7 in the appendix. - 12 See Figure A10 in the appendix. - Some of the variation in the mutual fund favorability rating across the age groups is affected by differences in the frequency of the "no opinion" response.
-For example, 39 percent of the youngest age group had "no opinion" in 2013, compared with 19 percent of the oldest age group. - See Figure A11 in the appendix for the risk tolerance of all U.S. households from 2008 to 2013. - 15 Other ICI household survey research has found that a majority of shareholders use the Internet for financial purposes.
-According to a 2006 ICI survey, 85 percent of recent fund investors who went online used the Internet to obtain financial information during the 12 months preceding the survey, 26 percent used it to buy or sell investments, and 19 percent used it to contact a professional financial adviser (see Investment Company Institute 2006).
-In addition, a winter 2007 survey of more than 500 mutual fund shareholders gathered respondents' views of the Securities and Exchange Commission's proposed Summary Prospectus as well as information on their Internet use.
-Almost all respondents (95 percent) reported that they accessed the Internet, and about three-quarters reported doing so at least once a day.
-Rates of Internet access and use were lower for respondents aged 60 or older, but were still quite significant: 85 percent accessed the Internet, and more than half reported using the Internet daily (see Sabelhaus 2008).
-For discussion of households' use of the Internet across different U.S. demographic and financial groups, see Investment Company Institute 2011.
+- For additional information on the characteristics of mutual fund-owning households, see Burham, Bogdan, and Schrass 2014 and Bogdan and Schrass 2015, forthcoming. - See Figure A5 in the appendix for the complete time series showing the income composition of mutual fund-owning households.
+For additional information on the characteristics of mutual fund-owning households, see Burham, Bogdan, and Schrass 2014 and Bogdan and Schrass 2015, forthcoming. - 17 See Figure A6 in the appendix for the complete time series showing incidence of mutual fund ownership by household income. - These results are from the 2014 ICI Annual Mutual Fund Shareholder Tracking Survey. - Mutual fund ownership inside tax-deferred accounts includes ownership of funds held inside employer-sponsored retirement plans, any type of IRA, educational savings accounts, and mutual funds held in variable annuities.
+For additional information on mutual funds in DC plans and IRAs, see Investment Company Institute 2014. - 20 See Figure A7 in the appendix. - 21 See Figure A10 in the appendix. - Some of the variation in the mutual fund favorability rating across the age groups is affected by differences in the frequency of the "no opinion" response.
+For example, 33 percent of the youngest age group had "no opinion" in 2014, compared with 18 percent of the oldest age group. - 23 See Figure A11 in the appendix for the risk tolerance of all U.S. households from 2008 to 2014. - To shorten the survey, the questions about how mutual fund-owning households use the Internet were dropped.
+For 2013 results, see Burham, Bogdan and Schrass 2013.